h5un/SubCircle/README.md

 npm test
 ```

-## 🔒 Security
+##  Security

 - Smart contract audited by [Pending]
 - Uses OpenZeppelin contracts
 - Implements permit2 for gasless approvals

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT

-## 🏆 ETH Taipei Hackathon 2024
+## ETH Taipei Hackathon 2025

-This project was built during ETH Taipei Hackathon 2024.
-It aims to solve the problem of recurring payments in web3 by leveraging Account Abstraction and Circle's USDC.
+This project was built during ETH Taipei Hackathon 2025.
+It aims to solve the recurring payment challenges in web3 by enabling gasless USDC subscriptions through Account Abstraction and Circle's Paymaster.